 (2) A supervisor and a supervisee who are in a supervisory relationship that existed prior to the effective date of this regulation are not required to complete a supervision agreement.
-The supervisee shall instead submit the previously required signed forms with his or her application for licensure.
+The supervisee shall instead submit the previously required signed supervisor responsibility statement with his or her application for licensure.